 Everest is of course the centerpiece of many of the mountain climbing narratives.
 This terrific account traces the numerous failed attempts that captured much attention and many lives, leading up to the first successful climb by Sir.
 Edmund Hillary and Tenzing Norgay in 1953.
 The 1924 unsuccessful attempt by George Mallory and Sandy Irvine was an especially noteworthy attempt, and ended in the mysterious disappearance of the two.
 But Davis provides very interesting historical, political, and cultural context for this and other early attempts at Everest.
 The book is as much a social, cultural history of an era as an account of daring mountaineering.

-I wouldn’t normally include an anthology in this bookshelf.
+I wouldn’t normally include an anthology on this bookshelf.
 But two reasons motivate me to do this one.
 First, I love the Library of America.
 It is a stunning collection of American literature, done in handsome and affordable volumes.
 Second, this particular volume includes many of my favorite baseball pieces.
 I love everything Roger Angell has written about baseball.
 But the list of other authors is incredible: Carl Sandburg, Heywood Broun, Jim Bouton, Roger Kahn, George Plimpton, A. Bartlett Giamatti, David Remnick, Richard Ford, and Buster Olney are only a few.
-But my alltime favorite piece is here: John Updike’s “Hub Fans Bid Kid Adieu,” about Ted Williams last game.
+But my all time favorite piece is here: John Updike’s “Hub Fans Bid Kid Adieu,” about Ted Williams last game.
 Brilliant.

 Maurice Isserman and Stewart Weaver.
 Fallen Giants: A History of Himalayan Mountaineering from the Age of Empire to the Age of Extremes.
 New Haven, CT: Yale University Press, 2008.